jorgearreguinp/pyspark-jupyter-mongodb/README.md

 # pyspark_mongodb
-Creating DataFrames with pyspark with data existing from MongoDB.
+Creating DataFrames with pyspark and existing data from MongoDB.